yutanagano/sceptr/README.md

 ---

-### Loading specific BLAsTR variants (`blastr.variant`)
+### Loading specific SCEPTR variants (`sceptr.variant`)

-Because BLAsTR is still a project in development, there exist multiple variants of the model.
+Because SCEPTR is still a project in development, there exist multiple variants of the model.
-For more curious users, these model variants will be available to load and use through the `blastr.variant` submodule.
+For more curious users, these model variants will be available to load and use through the `sceptr.variant` submodule.

-The module exposes functions, each named after a particular model variant, which when called, will return a `BLAsTR` object corresponding to the selected model variant.
+The module exposes functions, each named after a particular model variant, which when called, will return a `Sceptr` object corresponding to the selected model variant.
-This `BLAsTR` object will then have the methods: `calc_pdist_vector`, `calc_cdist_matrix`, and `calc_vector_representations` available to use, with function signatures exactly as defined above for the functional API in the `blastr.blastr` submodule.
+This `Sceptr` object will then have the methods: `calc_pdist_vector`, `calc_cdist_matrix`, and `calc_vector_representations` available to use, with function signatures exactly as defined above for the functional API in the `sceptr.sceptr` submodule.

 Currently available variants:

-- `blastr.variant.beta_cdr_bert_unsupervised`
+- `sceptr.variant.ab_sceptr`
-- `blastr.variant.beta_cdr_bert_unsupervised_large`
+- `sceptr.variant.b_sceptr`